Quick Links: | Beginning Class | | Continuing Class | | Advanced Class | | Private Instruction | | Skype Lessons | | Workshops |

 The beginning class is a session fee and there are no refunds or make-up classes for the session.
 Class videos are available on-line for home practice and to use if you miss a class.

-In the beginning class session, you will learn the fundamentals of taiji (tai chi) and qigong practice.
-Learning taiji has nothing to do with brand or style – it is about the mechanics of the movement, why the movement is what it is.
-When you have learned taiji any movement can be taiji movement.
-Nearly all of our students retake the introductory course multiple times, as there is much to be learned regarding the mechanics of all taiji movement.
+Learning taiji has nothing to do with brand or style of choreographed form – it is about the mechanics of the movement, why the movement is what it is.
+When you have learned the mechanics of the movement (i.e. the Five Steps to Internal Power), any movement can be taiji movement.
+Though the exercises can easily be adjusted to suit persons of any age and physical ability, the introductory course material is deep and many of our students retake the course multiple times, as there is much to be learned regarding the mechanics of all taiji movement.

-Other exercises taught in the beginning class include dynamic stretching/flexibility, coordination, and strength and moderate cardiovascular exercise.
+Qigong exercises include repetitive movements that variously emphasize dynamic stretching/flexibility/range of motion, coordination of movement and breath, agility, footwork, and core strength.
+As repetitive motions the qigong exercises allow practitioners to “go deeper” in their movement and understanding of the Five Steps to Internal Power.
 Importantly, the exercises are safe and the intensity is easily modified to suit persons of all ages and physical abilities.
 We have students in their 80s, and also elite athletes who have found the exercise to be challenging.

-Lastly, we will introduce an introductory taiji form.
+Lastly, you will learn a seven movement introductory taiji form.
 Our goal is to provide you with complete, traditional curriculum that encompasses the entire mind/body/spirit continuum, and that you can take home and practice yourself.
-If you would like to continue with the group, we would love to have you join the intermediate class after completing the beginning class session.
+If you would like to continue with the group, we would love to have you join the intermediate class after completing the introductory class session.

 Continuing Classes